 SPOT PRICE LOCATION: Northwest Pipeline Rocky Mountains

-OTHER: Customer agrees that it will execute Company’s new form of ENFOLIO Master Firm Purchase/Sale Agreement (the “New Master”) to replace the existing ENFOLIO Master Firm Purchase/Sale Agreement between Customer and Company dated March 5, 1997 as soon as reasonably possible.
-Upon the execution of the New Master, this Transaction Agreement and all existing Transaction Agreements in place between Customer and Company shall be transferred, governed by, and subject to the terms and conditions of the New Master .
+OTHER: Customer agrees that it will execute Company’s new form of ENFOLIO Master Firm Purchase/Sale Agreement, with such changes as may be negotiated between Customer and Company (the “New Master”) to replace the existing ENFOLIO Master Firm Purchase/Sale Agreement between Customer and Company dated March 5, 1997 as soon as reasonably possible.
+Upon the execution of the New Master, this Transaction Agreement and all existing Transaction Agreements in place between Customer and Company shall be transferred, governed by, and subject to the terms and conditions of the New Master; and Company agrees that this Transaction Agreement is subject to the settlement of credit provisions.

 This Amended and Restated Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Please execute this Amended and Restated Transaction Agreement and return an executed copy to Company.
 Your execution should reflect the appropriate party in your organization who has the authority to cause Customer to enter into this Transaction.
 In the event Customer alters the terms of this Amended and Restated Transaction Agreement in any manner there will be no Transaction pursuant to this Amended and Restated Transaction Agreement.